silverhammermba/postmodern-design-patterns/notes.md

 handle the mixed structure of the document?
 This aspect of WYSIWYG editing is missing from the software design.

-Similar mistake is made with embellishments, where we use our existing glypth type to represent UI-only concepts like buttons, menus, page boarders, and scrollbars.
-This makes sense only if "glyph" means "a graphical element", but up to now glyps represented the document content/hierarchy!
+Similar mistake is made with embellishments, where we use our existing glyph type to represent UI-only concepts like buttons, menus, page boarders, and scrollbars.
+This makes sense only if "glyph" means "a graphical element", but up to now glyphs represented the document content/hierarchy!
 Their software design supports adding a button/scrollbar inside a document, which might be frivolous depending on the requirements.